-Ever since this site was started I have been posting vegetarian and vegan recipes, including a pretty decent vegan version of our sancocho (which was lost in the moving process but I am planning to revisit it).
+Ever since this site was started I’ve been posting vegetarian and vegan recipes, including a pretty decent vegan version of our sancocho (which was lost in the moving process but I am planning to revisit it).

-There is a reason for this recipe for avocado vegan mayo being here: For more of half my life I have been either a vegan or a vegetarian, although I am currently neither (I eat fish).
+There is a reason for this recipe for avocado vegan mayo being here: For more of half my life I’ve been either a vegan or a vegetarian, although I am currently neither (I eat fish).
 My travails and misadventures inspired me to give my fellow veggie-lovers more options in the kitchen.
 And if my recipes help a host make a vegan guest feel welcome, my work will have been done.

 But it hasn’t been a smooth ride… not at all.

-One incident that illustrates what I’m talking about occurred a couple of years ago when I posted one such vegan adaptations.
-One person in particular took umbrage at my doing so.
+One incident that illustrates what I’m talking about occurred a couple of years ago when I posted one such vegan adaptation.
+One person in particular took umbrage to my doing so.
 Apparently I wasn’t being sufficiently Dominican, or similar nonsense.
 I suppose there are no Dominican vegans, according to this person.

-Needless to say somebody soon took offense to this, and it promptly devolved into a shouting match between this person and angry vegans.
+Needless to say somebody soon took offense to this, and it promptly deteriorated into a shouting match between this person and angry vegans.

 By the way, Angry Vegans is a great name for an alternative rock band.

-And if you hadn’t met one, now you can say you have “met” a Dominican who dislikes mayo.
+And if you hadn’t yet met one, now you can say you have “met” a Dominican who dislikes mayo.
 I can tolerate it, once in a blue moon, but the idea of stuffing myself with a gazijillion grams of cholesterol (why, yes, that’s the exact amount) does not make me very happy.
 So in my search for a healthier alternative I came up with this one.
 It packs the flavor and creaminess of homemade mayonnaise, and the good fat and nutritional benefits of avocado.

 Creamy, healthier, foolproof and oh so tasty, this avocado vegan mayo will win over even the fiercest meat lover.
 This will be a time when even the fiercest meat-lover will find no fault in a vegan substitute.